apache/whimsy/DEVELOPMENT.md

     3. [Ruby Version Manager](https://rvm.io/)

-2. Make sure that the `whimsy-asf` gem installed.
-If it is not, run
+2. Make sure that the `whimsy-asf` and `bundler` gems are installed:

-  `gem install whimsy-asf`
+  `gem install whimsy-asf bundler`

 3. current SVN checkouts of various repositories are made (or linked to from) `/srv/svn`